 The test consists of nine pairs of sentences.
-The sentences marked by (a) provides a context.
-The (b)-sentences should be translated by an informant.
-Present your informant a context and then ask him or her to translate the sentence in the given context.
+The sentences marked by (a) provide the context, whereas those marked by (b) should be translated by an informant.
+Present the contextual information to your informant and then ask him or her to translate the sentences in the given contexts.